bitifet/SmarkForm/README.md

 > release.

-👍 We welcome any feedback, suggestions, or improvements as we continue to enhance and expand the functionality of SmartForm.
+👍 We welcome any feedback, suggestions, or improvements as we continue to enhance and expand the functionality of SmarkForm.